jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.6.79 (2023/05/14) =
+* Update: Refactoring and cleaning.
+* Fix: Issues with the chatbot when using DALL-E.
+* Fix: Remove some potential PHP warnings.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.6.78 (2023/05/13) =
 * Add: The messages coming through the API are now all overridable.
 * Fix: Rounding issue for price calculation.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.6.77 (2023/05/12) =
 * Add: Display of the Post Type for embeddings related to local content.